How to Establish Texas Domicile as an Expat

 No Estate or Inheritance Tax

-Texas levies no state estate tax or inheritance tax, making it favorable for wealth transfer and estate planning—especially important for long-term expats with international assets.
+Texas levies no state estate tax or inheritance tax, which makes it favorable for wealth transfer and estate planning, especially for long-term expats with international assets.
+Florida is identical on this point; South Dakota is identical on this point; New York and New Jersey are not.

 Texas Domicile vs. Residency: What's the Difference?